Haftamu-Hailu/CC_Final_Project2020/research/TUTORIAL.md

 6. Analyzing COVID-19 Data using Tableau

 # 1. Introduction
+Recently, human computer interaction is another discipline gaining a major attention from both users and data analyst experts.
+Interacting with various data formats requires not only an appropriate analysis technique but also choosing the right tool plays a vital role to obtain the desired insights.
 In this tutorial you will learn how to analyze data with [Tableau](http://tableau.com/) a leading Business Intelligence tool.
 Tableau is one of the fastest growing data visualization tool in the Business Intelligence industry.
 We choose tableau because it is perfect tool to create user friendly visualizations, to perform in-depth analysis for disparate data sources and manage and customize visualizations to answer user queries.
-Recently, human computer interaction is another discipline gaining a major attention from both users and data analyst experts.
-Interacting with various data formats requires not only an appropriate analysis technique but also choosing the right tool plays a vital role to obtain the desired insights.

 # 2. What is Data Visualizaiton
 Data visualization is the representation of data using visual elements such as such as charts, graphs, and maps.
-And this simplifies the way data is presented to the end users.More importantly, tn the Big Data world, data visualization enables decision-makers of any enterprise to look into analytical reports and understand concepts that might otherwise be difficult to grasp.
+Visualizations simplify the way data is presented to the end users.
+More importantly, in today's increasingly data driven world, data visualization enables decision-makers of any enterprise to look into analytical reports and understand concepts quickly which might be difficult to grasp otherwise.

 ## Why is data visualization important?
- As the requirement of business organizations are changing radically, the need for information representation is changing as well.
+Competition is tough in the current business landscape and challenging businesses with constant change which includes the need for information representation.
- A visual summary of information makes it easier to identify patterns and trends than looking through thousands of rows spread over a spreadsheet or csv file.
+A visual summary of information simplifies the identification of patterns and trends in sharp contrast to looking through thousands of rows spread over a spreadsheet or csv file.
 It's the way the human brain works.
 Since the purpose of data analysis is to gain insights, data is much more valuable when it is visualized.
- - Visualization helps people to understand things clearly and have a better insight into the topic
+ - Visualization helps people to understand things clearly and have a better insight in a topic
  - Data visualization helps us to identify relationships and patterns within data
- - Data of large volumes can also be spotted easily and quickly
+ - Data of large volumes can also be interpreted easily and quickly
- - It makes it simple to share ideas with others
+ - It is a simple way to share ideas with others
- - Visualizing data provides us with analysis at various levels of detail.
+ - Visualizing data enables analysis at various levels of detail
  - Data visualization conveys the information in a universal manner
  - Data Visualization amplifies your data and makes interpretation easy
- - Visualization helps to predict future easily and take better decisions
+ - Visualization helps to conceptualize and evaluate predictions to take better decisions
  - Data visualization lets people know where they need to do an adjustment in their business to get a better result

 # 2.Tableau

-It is one of the most popular and powerful  data visualizations tools which was created by Tableau software currently being used in BI Industries.
-It provides an easy drag and drop interface and it is the best way to change or transform the raw data into an easily understandable format with almost zero technical skills and coding knowledge.
+Tableau is one of the most popular and powerful data visualizations tools which is created by Tableau software currently being used in BI Industries.
+It provides an easy drag and drop interface making it the best way to change or transform the raw data into an easily understandable format with almost zero technical skills and coding knowledge.

 ### Why Tableau outperforms other BI tools
 ![](/research/Images/Tableau_Why.PNG)